Machine Learning Benefits for Accountancy

 Error detection

 Time is money, and errors cost an awful lot of time.
-Whether it’s an invoice error due to incomplete information or a transaction that failed to complete, machine learning can recognise what has gone wrong and not only flag it for correction, but memorise the error so it can prevent future occurrences.
+Whether it’s an invoice error due to incomplete information or a transaction that failed to complete, machine learning can recognize what has gone wrong and not only flag it for correction, but memorize the error so it can prevent future occurrences.

 Bookkeeping